STRATEGIC ROLES OF MAQASID SHARIAH IN DIGITAL ADOPTION BY B40 MUSLIM ENTREPRENEURS: A QUALITATIVE INQUIRY

 https://doi.org/10.33102/mjsl.vol14no1.1091Keywords:

-This study examines the experts' insights into Maqasid-based strategic plans to forestall the challenges of digital adoption among B40 Muslim entrepreneurs.
-B40 businesses contribute up to 35% of the GDP and provide 70% of jobs in the Malaysian economy.
-Despite its significant contribution to the Malaysia economy, there seems to be a pocket of failure among the digital adoption of B40 Muslim entrepreneurs in Malaysia, triggering the dire intervention to help B40 Muslim entrepreneurs in digital adoption, particularly in the post-COVID-19 era where entrepreneurs are migrating from offline to online platforms across the globe.
-The study explores how Maqasid Shariah, which prioritizes the preservation of faith, life, intellect, progeny, and wealth, can guide ethical and inclusive digital transformation.
-The research involved focus group discussions with experts in various fields like entrepreneurship, digital tools, Islamic finance, and Maqasid Shariah using qualitative methods.
-We focused on Muslim entrepreneurs to offer valuable insights into how cultural and religious factors influence their digital strategies, thereby enhancing their empowerment and success.
-The FGD session investigates how Maqasid Shariah principles can guide the ethical and inclusive adoption of digital technologies.
-The study uses NVIVO-15 software to describe the implication of frequency terms and the consensus matrix among the informants.
-The results offer strategic insights and policy recommendations to improve digital inclusion, economic resilience, and well-being for B40 Muslim entrepreneurs while respecting their religious and cultural values.
-This approach could also serve as a model for other Muslim communities aiming to align digitalization with Islamic principles.
+This study examines the experts’ insights into Maqasid-based strategic plans designed to address the challenges of digital adoption among B40 Muslim entrepreneurs.
+B40 businesses contribute up to 35% of Malaysia’s GDP and provide 70% of jobs in the national economy.
+Despite this significant contribution, there remains a persistent gap in digital adoption among B40 Muslim entrepreneurs, necessitating urgent interventions, particularly in the post-COVID-19 era, where entrepreneurs worldwide are transitioning from offline to online platforms.
+The study explores how Maqasid Shariah, which emphasizes the preservation of faith, life, intellect, progeny, and wealth, can guide ethical and inclusive digital transformation.
+Focus group discussions (FGD) were conducted with experts in entrepreneurship, digital tools, Islamic finance, and Maqasid Shariah, using qualitative methods.
+By focusing on Muslim entrepreneurs, the research provides valuable insights into how cultural and religious factors shape digital strategies, thereby enhancing empowerment and success.
+The FGD sessions investigate how Maqasid Shariah principles can inform the ethical and inclusive adoption of digital technologies.
+NVivo 15 software was employed to analyze frequency terms and consensus matrices among the informants.
+The findings offer strategic insights and policy recommendations to strengthen digital inclusion, economic resilience, and well-being for B40 Muslim entrepreneurs, while respecting their religious and cultural values.
+This approach may also serve as a model for other Muslim communities seeking to align digitalization with Islamic principles.

 Downloads